 2. Momondo

-Momondo is one of the most reliably consistent search engines in finding cheap airfare.
+Momondo is one of the most reliable search engines for finding cheap airfare.

-This travel agency combs through the deepest recesses of the web – from unknown Online Travel Agencies (OTA) to obscure budget airlines – in order to seize the best available deals around.
+This travel agency combs the deepest recesses of the web—from unknown Online Travel Agencies (OTAs) to obscure budget airlines—to seize the best deals available.

 If you crave bargain airfares, Momondo, without a doubt, should be your first stop.

-If you are starting with a blank slate, with virtually no idea where to go except somewhere cheap, Momondo’s “Explore” option will do the job for you.
+If you are starting from scratch, with virtually no idea where to go except somewhere cheap, Momondo’s “Explore” option will do the job for you.

 Just type your home airport, enter “Anywhere” in the destination box (or a specific region, like South America or Asia), select a preferred date, or type “Anytime”, and wait for it to deliver the cheapest flights to your preferred region at the most affordable times.